 Formal applications must be in writing and include an application fee.

-The Building Professionals Board is part of the Department of Finance, Services and Innovation, which handles formal applications for information.
+The Building Professionals Board is part of the Department of Customer Service, which handles formal applications for information.
 Find out how to make a formal application for information under the GIPA Act.

 Information that is not available